neurodata/xbrain/data/README.md

 * __xbrain/data/getdata__
   - Python notebooks for data downloads using ndio (github.com/neurodata/ndio).
 * __xbrain/data/validation__
+  - To access any of our validation datasets, you need to first download this [file](https://dl.dropboxusercontent.com/u/1260288/Data/Xbrain-GroundTruth-Data/validation.zip).
+Due to its size, it is not contained in this repo.
   - Test arrays for validating matlab routines.
 This folder contains mat files, ilp files (ilastik classifier format after training), and outputs of our algorithms on test datasets.

 ***